youchainhq/you-solidity/docs/frequently-asked-questions.rst

 No, everything that is not needed for execution is removed during compilation.
 This includes, among others, comments, variable names and type names.

-What happens if you send ether along with a function call to a contract?
+What happens if you send you along with a function call to a contract?
 ========================================================================

-It gets added to the total balance of the contract, just like when you send ether when creating a contract.
+It gets added to the total balance of the contract, just like when you send you when creating a contract.
-You can only send ether along to a function that has the ``payable`` modifier, otherwise an exception is thrown.
+You can only send you along to a function that has the ``payable`` modifier, otherwise an exception is thrown.

 Is it possible to get a tx receipt for a transaction executed contract-to-contract?